-Furthermore, there will generally be no profits distributed to the guarantors as they will instead be re-invested to help promote the non-profit objectives of the company.
-If any profits are distributed to the owners, then the company will forfeit its right to apply for a charitable status.
+Furthermore, there will generally be no profits distributed to the guarantors as they will usually be re-invested in the business to help promote the non-profit objectives of the company.
+If any profits are distributed to the owners, then the company will forfeit its right to apply for charitable status.

 - A company limited by guarantee is a distinct legal entity from its owners, and is responsible for its own debts.

 - The personal finances of the company’s guarantors are protected.
 They will only be responsible for paying company debts up to the amount of their guarantees.

 - 'Limited' status builds trust and confidence amongst clients and investors.
 This type of professional credibility is valuable and can help a company achieve its objectives more effectively.